 The law of defenses is changing and, for technical reasons, the defense that sounds as though it applies in your case might not apply.
 Ask your lawyer about it.

 Rice Law in Memphis can help you determine your grounds for divorce and work with you to prepare the proof you need.
-Contact our firm today online or at (901) 526-6701 to schedule your initial consultation.
+Contact a divorce grounds lawyer from our firm today online or at (901) 526-6701 to schedule your initial consultation.